mackenziekbrooks/dci102-f18-humanities-data/Unit 0 /environment.md

 ## Zotero
 [Zotero](https://www.zotero.org/) is a citation manager.
 They offer browser plugins so you can capture citation information directly from the web.
 There is also a standalone desktop app (and [text mining possibilities](http://papermachines.org/)!) as well.
 There's even a plug-in for MS Word that will automatically generate your bibliography.

-I have made our course readings available in a Zotero library.
+I have made our course readings available in a Zotero [group library](https://www.zotero.org/groups/dh102-f16).
+Let me know if you want to join and add resources.

 ## Homebrew
 [Homebrew](http://brew.sh/) makes it easy to install various packages on a Mac.